 - Horsetail extract is a good source of silica, which enhances the utilization of calcium and promotes healing and repair.

 - Take Calcium + Magnesium + Potassium.
 They are essential to repair bone damage and to maintain a good muscle and heart condition.

 - Dolomite and bonemeal supplements will help rebuild bones.

 - Take Zinc, helps repair tissue damage.

 - Turmeric paste makes a good poultice.
 Combine turmeric with a little hot water and apply it to the site of the injury on a gauze dressing.
 This is also good for bruises and helps to reduce swelling.
-You can also take turmeric supplement which works wonder for you.

 Diet and Prevention tips for fracture

 - Eat half of a fresh pineapple every day until the fracture is healed.
 Pineapple contains bromelain, an enzyme that acts to reduce swelling and inflammation.
 Use only fresh pineapple, not canned or processed.
 If you don’t like pineapple, the food supplement bromelain will provide the same benefits.
 Bromelain should be taken on an empty stomach.

 - Wear protective gear while skiing, biking, roller blading, and participating in contact sports.
 This includes helmets, elbow pads, knee pads, and shin pads.